FalconNL93/WslToolbox/README.md

 | F5        | Refresh distributions
 | CTRL + ,  | Open settings

-## Future features and improvements

-- Install distribution by ISO
-- Auto updater
-- Code improvements
-- UI improvements
-- Improve service status on distribution commands
-- Better feedback to UI

-## Known issues

-- You cannot install an already installed distribution, this is actually a restriction in WSL itself.
-    - To bypass this, you can export the current installed distribution and importing it with a unique name.
-- Status/state may not report correctly while executing tasks, to update status manually press F5 or the the "Refresh" button.
-- UI may have some render issues.

 ## Requirements

 - Windows 10 build 19041 or later